EBZebra/docs/edge/source/guide/tutorial/network.md

 ###STEP 7: Hook JavaScript method to buttons

-Now that the JavaScript functions have been created we can hook them up to the control buttons.
+Now that the JavaScript functions have been created, we can hook them to the control buttons.

-* **Open `netcon.html` and add `onClick` handlers** to the button elements as shown here:
+* **Add `onClick` handler code to the input button tags** we created earlier (or **simply replace the contents of the `content div` section inserted earlier with the function-appended code below**):

 Sample HTML: